The case of HD 106906 debris disc: A binary's revenge: Variations and Implications: A Discussion

 Essentially, it all comes down to the location of the Laplace radius as captured in Eq.\ref{laplace_radius}.
 With a solar mass external companion, the early spirals and warps of Laplace surface dynamics are pushed to inner, typical planet forming regions, with debris in the hundred AU range now fully exposed to the tug of this stellar companion.
 On the other hand, Sun and outer solar system can work with a Neptune-mass ninth planet to sculpt a Laplace surface in trans-Neptunian realm, i.e. in the few hundred AU range; this range shifts inward (outward) with decreasing (increasing) companion distance, and/or larger (smaller) companion eccentricity.
 Suffice it to say that a sweep over system parameters will readily reveal the process described here to be generic to debris discs over a wide range of semi-major axes in triples of various configurations.

 Of interest in this context is the case of HD 100453 which features an inner binary, a known stellar companion, and a debris disc with a warp, then a gap and a few Jupiter mass planet hypothesized in that gap, and a substantial gaseous component \citep{dong2015m,van2019alma}.
 Observations reveal spirals and a warp with a break around 27 AU \citep[e.g.,][]{wagner2015discovery}.
-Associating the break with a Laplace radius which is controlled by inner planet, and outer stellar companion, we find that a 5 Jupiter mass planet within the gap will enforce a Laplace transition around 27 AU, where observations suggest it to be.
-This straightforward estimate is consistent with the conclusion of the extensive modeling and simulations in \cite{nealon2020spirals}, all the while necessitating further elaboration to allow for the gaseous component.
+Associating the break with a Laplace radius which is controlled by inner planet, and outer stellar companion, we find that a 5 Jupiter mass planet within the gap\footnote{ This is as good a spot as any to raise the possibility of a hitherto undetected few Jupiter-mass planet within HD 106906's inner cavity.
+Such a planet would sculpt the disc's inner edge, as it couples to the binary in dictating debris dynamics by shifting $r_{\rm L}$ further out, among other potential effects.
+Further consideration of this possibility is best left till when future refined observations warrant it.} will enforce a Laplace transition around 27 AU, where observations suggest it to be.This straightforward estimate is consistent with the conclusion of the extensive modeling and simulations in \cite{nealon2020spirals}, all the while necessitating further elaboration to allow for the gaseous component.

-This state of affairs raises concerns about the dynamical modelling of debris discs in general which often considers either an inner or an external perturber \citep[e.g.,][]{wyatt1999observations,chiang2009fomalhaut, pearce2014dynamical,lee2016primer, nesvold2017hd}, and proceeds to fit for its mass, location and/or eccentricity and inclination.
+This state of affairs raises concerns about the dynamical modeling of debris discs in general which often considers either an inner or an external perturber \citep[e.g.,][]{wyatt1999observations,chiang2009fomalhaut, pearce2014dynamical,lee2016primer, nesvold2017hd}, and proceeds to fit for its mass, location and/or eccentricity and inclination.
 Such systems, and associated modeling, are worth revisiting for sure, allowing for the combined effect of inner and outer companions (observed or presumed).

 We note in passing that for the equal mass binary in HD 106906, octupolar perturbations cancel out, leaving the included quadrupolar contribution as the dominant term (Section \ref{section_dynamics_model}).
 However, a binary composed of unequal-mass stars, if and when on an eccentric orbit, can further disturb test-particle dynamics at the octupolar level potentially carving the axisymmetric sub-region under its influence.
 Also, and depending on the strength of the octupole, and the spatial extent of the debris disc, it could also introduce another level of competition between the inner and outer components of the planetary system further shaping the Laplace surface warp.
 It is straightforward to generalize the analysis above to such configurations, an extension which we defer to the notorious category of future works.